 There’s no shortage of approach shoes on the market, and each comes with its own distinct blend of hiking and climbing performance.
 Before you buy, it will help to identify your priorities—how much do you actually climb in your approach shoe?
 Do mud or slippery leaves line the trail to your local crag?
 Do you value protection and durability over breathability and weight-savings, or vice versa?
 And, how much do you want to spend?

-If you’re looking to level up to an approach shoe with more climbing performance, the Five Ten Guide Tennie, La Sportiva’s TX3, or the Arc’teryx Acrux SL are all high-quality options.
-Each of these shoes is lighter weight for easier carrying, has a stiffer midsole for more stability on technical terrain, and features a more rock-oriented sole.
-If you’re often hiking on wet leaves to the crag (think east coast and southeast approaches) and seldom climbing in your approach shoes, we’d stick with the Scarpa Crux.
-But for all other applications, the Guide Tennie, TX3, and Acrux SL are better shoes.
+If you’re looking to level up to an approach shoe with more climbing performance, the Five Ten Guide Tennie is a high-quality option.
+At 1 pound 6.6 ounces, it’s lighter weight for easier carrying, has a stiffer midsole for more stability on technical terrain, and features a more rock-oriented sole.
+If you’re often hiking on wet leaves to the crag (think east coast and southeast approaches) and seldom are climbing in your approach shoes, we’d stick with the Scarpa Crux.
+But for all other applications, the Guide Tennie (see our in-depth review here) is a more high-performance option.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!